Simulating Rust's Self keyword via generics in Java

 symbol: method clone()

-That is because java.lang.Object.clone
+That is because java.lang.Object.clone is declared as

-, nor is contained in the java.lang
+and Copy is neither a subclass of Object, nor is contained in the java.lang package.

-However, even if Object.clone
+However, even if Object.clone were declared public,

-interface would not be allowed to override this method because
+the Copy interface would not be allowed to override this method because

 This limitation causes compilation of the following code